particle-iot/docs/src/content/reference/device-cloud/webhooks.md

 receiving server is capable of handling the request volume you are expecting to send.

-When a server receiving webhook requests fails, the Particle Device Cloud will throttle requests.
-Specifically, Particle uses an adaptive algorithm to throttle webhook attempts when more 4xx or 5xx HTTP status codes than 2xx HTTP status codes are returned by the receiving server.
-After a cooldown period of a few seconds, requests will be allowed to be made once again.
+When a server receiving webhook requests fails many times in rapid successions, the Particle Device Cloud will start to skip sending some events to lighten the load on the receiving server.
+Specifically, Particle uses an adaptive algorithm to skip webhook attempts when more 4xx or 5xx HTTP status codes than 2xx HTTP status codes are returned by the receiving server.
+After a cooldown period of a few seconds without errors, requests will be allowed to be made once again.
+Events that were skipped will retried after 30 seconds and 1 minute before being dropped.

-You will know that your webhook is being throttled if you see a `hook-error` event in your event stream that reads "Sleeping, too many errors, please wait and try again" in the body.
+You will know events are being skipped if you see a `hook-error` event in your event stream that reads "Sleeping, too many errors, please wait and try again" in the body.